Skip to main content

 As a business reliant on office copiers and multifunction printers (MFPs) for business processes, you are prone to assuming that dealing with a national or international partner would ensure that you get the highest quality services.

-What's more, dealing with a manufacturer would ensure some cost-saving.
-Specifically, the manufacturer might sell out their units at a lower price because oftentimes they are most interested in the total number of units sold, and as such, might price the same cheaper.
+What's more, dealing with a manufacturer would ensure some cost savings.
+Specifically, the manufacturer might sell out their units at a lower price because, oftentimes, they are most interested in the total number of units sold, and as such, might price them the same.

-Besides, these companies might end up absorbing their service costs, thus lesser copy costs on the business end.
+Besides, these companies might end up absorbing their service costs, thus resulting in lower copy costs on the business end.

 At best, this is a fallacy.
-Local copier dealers stand to help national manufacturers through perpetually slow service.
-While the local dealer does not have the reach that the manufacturer might have, they have a greater stake in ensuring that businesses within their localities survive and even thrive.
+Local copier dealers can help national manufacturers by providing consistently slow service.
+While the local dealer may not have the reach that the manufacturer does, they have a greater stake in ensuring that businesses within their local area survive and even thrive.

-Industry experts point to the fact that while national companies are keen on reducing expenditure by particularly cutting the staffing costs in the area of customer service, local copier dealers seem to be doubling up on their staffing.
+Industry experts point out that while national companies are keen on reducing expenses by cutting staffing costs in the customer service area, local copier dealers seem to be doubling their staffing.

 Why It's Smart to Partner with Local Copier Dealers